 South Korea’s snap presidential election comes at a critical juncture.
 Its next leader inherits an economy grappling with faltering domestic demand, an aging population and mounting pressure from a protectionist US administration.
 Will the election outcome mark a shift in Korea’s economic outlook – or simply more of the same?

-Join economists from our Asia and Markets teams for this post-election online briefing on Wednesday 4th June at 0900 BST/1600 SGT on what lies ahead for Korea’s economy and financial markets.
-During this 20-minute session, the team will be answering your questions as they address key issues, including:
+Economists from our Asia and Markets teams hosted this post-election online briefing on what lies ahead for Korea’s economy and financial markets.

-Please note you must be logged in to register for this Drop-In.
+Please note you must be logged in to view this Drop-In.

 Try for free